skule/bylaws/manuals/hi-skule-manual.md

 1. In late September of their term, the Directorship runs Mentorship Coffeehouse.
 1. In mid-November of their term, the Directorship runs UTHSDC.
 1. During Godiva Week, the Directorship runs the "Are You Smarter Than a Fifth Grader?" event.
+1. By January of their term, the Director reviews this Manual and submits any updates to the Policy and Structures Committee.
 1. In mid-February of their term, the Directorship runs Designapalooza.

 ## Pre-F!rosh Responsibilities